Perfect Ways to Control Android with Broken Screen

 - Get your USB cable and connect your Android device to the PC.
 Wait until the connection process is completed.

-- Click “Start Now” on your Android to begin mirroring Android to PC.
+- Tap “Start Now” on your Android to begin mirroring Android to PC.
 Use your keyboard and mouse to control Android with broken screen.
+(This method is only for mobile phones whose screens are not completely broken.)

 Aside from the above function, ApowerMirror features a powerful capturing feature which you may use when you want to take screenshots and record the performance of your Android screen, even it is broken.
 Plus, there is a whiteboard marker that will allow you to emphasize something by drawing (e.g. encircling and underlining).